Vontigo/Vontigo/README.md

 npm run dev -- --open
 ```

-Incase you are not able to see the setup screen.
-Make sure you have deleted the `/apps/web/database/vontigo.db` file.
+> ⚠️ Incase you are not able to see the `Setup` screen.
+Make sure you have deleted the `./apps/web/database/vontigo.db` file.

 ## Source Tree

 ```bash
 ./apps
 ├── docs    # Development docs